Random stable laminations of the disk: The discrete setting: Dissections and trees

 \subsection{Coding trees and dissections}

-In the previous subsection, we have seen that certain random dissections are coded by conditioned Galton-Watson trees .
-We now explain how trees themselves can be coded by two functions, called respectively the Lukasiewicz path and the height function (see Figure \ref{fig:tree} for an example).
-These codings are crucial in the understanding of large Galton-Watson trees and thus of large random dissections.
+In the previous subsection we have seen that certain random dissections are coded by conditioned Galton--Watson trees.
+We now explain how trees themselves can be coded by two functions, called, respectively, the Lukasiewicz path and the height function (see Figures \ref{figtree1} and \ref{figtree} for an example).
+These codings are crucial in the understanding of large Galton--Watson trees and thus of large random dissections.